Disc Film Developing

-Step 1 – Processing and Download of Digital Picture
+Step 1 – Processing and gallery of your pictures

-Film will be processed in the safest possible manner – B&W – to give us the highest chance of salvaging an image.
-If you’d like your film in color, we can do that too but only after first processing safely into B&W. See “Film Acceleration” below for details.
+Film will be processed in the safest possible manner – B&W negative – to give us the highest chance of salvaging an image.
+If you’d like your color film in color, we can attempt that too but only after first processing safely into B&W negative.
+See “Film Acceleration” below for details.
 The negative is then scanned and manually Photoshopped™ , image by image — an important step that goes a long way to improving faded, long expired film.
-The images are then uploaded to a private gallery for client-preview and/or download as jpeg files; the jpegs large enough to make snapshot sized prints.
+The images are then uploaded to a private gallery for client viewing and/or download as jpeg files; the jpegs are large enough to make snapshot sized prints.

 Film Acceleration (making your film color) – optional – add 10.00

 Disc film often doesn’t accelerate well into color.
 If color is very important to you, it may be possible to get better results by processing the film directly into color.
 Processing into B&W will always be the safest bet but if you want to attempt a straight to color process there are no additional charges and only the fee of 25.oo will apply but in requesting this, we don’t offer our normal “no image, no charge” guarantee.
 10.00 will be charged on entirely blank films.
 To indicate this is what you want, please express that in section 9 of our order form.

 You may order large, low compression digital files (on cd or downloadable) or prints by adding the item to the cart in your gallery.